BastardoSenpai/BootlegXCom/README.md

-# Created by Claude Sonnet 3.5 & ClaudeDev
+# Created by Claude Sonnet 3.5 via ClaudeDev

 ## To set up and test the expanded game in Unity: